DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

   EY-graduate:
     name: feature_table
     arguments:
-      - Cost: "Your course fees are covered by the Department for Education and are paid directly to the training provider.
-You do not need to do anything to access £7,000 of funding."
+      - Cost: "Your course fees of up to £7,000 are covered by the Department for Education and are paid directly to the training provider.
+You do not need to do anything to access this funding."
         Salary: "No"
         Length of training: "Typically 1 academic year"
         Qualification: "Early years teacher status"
   EY-graduate-employment:
     name: feature_table
     arguments:
-      - Cost: "Your course fees are covered by the Department for Education and are paid directly to the training provider.
-You do not need to do anything to access £7,000 of funding."
+      - Cost: "Your course fees of up to £7,000 are covered by the Department for Education and are paid directly to the training provider.
+You do not need to do anything to access this funding."
         Salary: "Provided by employer"
         Length of training: "Typically 1 academic year"
         Qualification: "Early years teacher status"